MANIPULATION

 5. Argumentation and manipulation

-The study of discursive schematization is the study of the processes by which the speaker arranges a synthetic, coherent, stable meaning.
-This constructed meaning is neither a manipulation2, nor reality itself, nor an illusion of reality, but simply a significant view taken of reality, S. .
+The study of discursive schematization is the study of the processes by which the speaker arranges a synthetic, coherent and stable meaning.
+This constructed meaning is neither a manipulation2, not reality itself, nor an illusion of reality, but rather a significant view of reality.
 In order to communicate, the speaker must necessarily manipulate1 the discursive material, but this process is not necessarily intended to manipulate2 the interlocutor.
 Manipulation2 presupposes deliberate falsehood.
-To assume that all speech is necessarily manipulative would amount to over-dramatize the process of signification.
+Assuming that all speech is manipulative would over-dramatize the process of signification.

 5.2 Manipulation and lying

-Lies and hidden intentions decisively contrast argumentation with manipulation; a lie can be an active lie, the assertion of a known falsehood, and a passive lie, the failure to tell the whole truth, or relevant parts of it.
-Manipulative discourse relies on lies, which may be presented as “alternative facts”.
+Lies and hidden intentions decisively contrast argumentation with manipulation; a lie can be an active lie, asserting a known falsehood, or a passive lie, failing to tell the whole truth, or relevant parts of it.
+Manipulative discourse relies on lies, which may be presented as “alternative facts.”
 Confusing hints, false cues and misleading perspectives are presented as truths.
-Spin doctors know how to mix some true information with false information to make it believable.
+Spin doctors know how to mix some true information with false information to make the whole believable.

-The denunciation of manipulative discourse is a denunciation of lies; but there is no formal marking of errors and lies; exposing lies requires a substantial knowledge of the subject.
+Denouncing manipulative discourse means denouncing lies.
+However, there is no formal way revealing errors and lies.
+Exposing lies requires a substantial knowledge of the subject.
 For this reason, as Hamblin says, “[the logician] is not a judge or court of appeal: and there is no such judge or court” (1970, p.
-244); but, as a responsible citizen, he or she must denounce manipulation in favor of a better-informed picture of reality, see Evaluation.
+244).
+However, as a responsible citizen, she must denounce manipulation and act in favor of a better-informed picture of reality, see Evaluation.

 [1] John Calvin, A Treatise on Relics.
 Trans. and intro. by Valerian Krasinski.
 2nd ed.
 Edimburg: Johnstone, Hunter & Co, 1870.
 Quoted from http://www.gutenberg.org/files/32136/32136-pdf.pdf (08-17-2017)